avramovic/aws-cron-job/readme.md

 ## Problem

-In a typical AWS load-balanced environment, all EC2 instances are exactly the same, and all of them will run any configured cron jobs (if configured through `.ebextensions` fodler).
-This can be fine in some cases, but can result in cron jobs being executed more than once, which can be a problem, for example your system can send same email notifications more than once.
+In a typical AWS load-balanced environment, all EC2 instances are exactly the same, and all of them will run any configured cron jobs (if configured through `.ebextensions` folder).
+This can be fine in some cases, but can result in cron jobs being run more than once, which can be a problem, for example your system can send same email notifications more than once.

 ### AWS solutions